VitaSokolova/CenteredBelowAppBarBehavior/README.md

 # CenteredBelowAppBarBehavior
-Demo with custom behavior, which helps view to take height exactly between AppBarLayout and bottom of screen.
+Demo with custom behavior, which helps any view to take height exactly between the AppBarLayout and the bottom of screen.

 Wrong | Right
 ----- | -----